 - " Build your strategic plan as a team.
-Find the right balance between the compelling picture of where you want to lead the group but leave wiggle room to adapt as you go. - " Diagnose the HR team's opportunities by listening to constituents.
-Use this diagnosis to build your short-term strategic agenda, making sure to under-promise and over-deliver. - " Expect some level of pushback on your agenda but, rather than resist, coalesce that input in a positive way to maximize buy-in. - Ensure that the PURPOSE and mission of your company is reflected in everything you and your team do. - " Use your strategic agenda, which is by definition a work in progress, to help you and the HR organization make decisions, see what's working and what's not, and adjust as needed.
+Find the right balance between the compelling picture of where you want to lead the group but leave wiggle room to adapt as you go. - " Diagnose the marketing team's opportunities by listening to customers.
+Use this diagnosis to build your short-term strategic agenda, making sure to under-promise and over-deliver. - " Expect some level of pushback on your agenda but, rather than resist, coalesce that input in a positive way to maximize buy-in. - " Ensure that the PURPOSE of your brand and company mission is reflected in everything you and your team do. - We your strategic agenda, which is by definition a work in progress, to help you and the organization make decisions, see how they work and adjust as needed.

 - " Secure some early wins.
 Look for flaws in the organization and fix them quickly to establish your credibility as a leader and change agent. - You will need the support of your peers to be successful.
-Questions that may prove useful with this important group might include: - How can HR help the company be more successful and thrive? - How can HR help your area be more successful and thrive? - What are the most important areas where we can collaborate? - How can HR help you be more successful and thrive? - How do you think my experiences or perspective could be most useful to our management team?
+Questions that may prove useful with this important group might include: - How can marketing help the company be more successful? - How can marketing help your functional area be more successful? - What are the most important areas where we can collaborate? - How do you think my experiences or perspective could be most useful to our management team?